Batching, Scheduling, and doing things the right way

 The Trick: Even with a delay of

-ourlifecycle hook function a.k.a or notoriously known asupdatedin each block's state (_studs) and executes it.
-This is the perfect place for us to run code that needs to measure the new size of an element or scroll a list to the bottom.
+updatedlifecycle hook function in each block's state (_studs) and executes it.
+This is the perfect place to run code that needs to measure the new size of an element or scroll a list to the bottom.